Best Alternative Christmas Movies

 OK!!!
 This one isn’t super Christmassy, but its set around Christmas and is one of my favourite movies of all time and will mention it whenever I can.
 The scene where Gene Hackman chases down a criminal in a santa costume is proof its full of Christmas cheer.

 In this wild ride of a movie, Go takes us through the intertwined stories of drug use, raves, strippers, gambling, shootouts, cops, chases and much more on Christmas Eve.
 This black comedy is a rollercoaster of laughs and thrills.
 You won’t be able to look away as the characters make questionable decisions that lead them down a rabbit hole of chaos and adventure.

 Inside (À l’intérieur)

 We’re going to take you into those murky waters.
-This French horror is about A heavily pregnant single mother who is home alone at Christmas and is being stalked by a crazed killer who is trying to steal her baby.
-Its up for a US remake from what I hear
+In this intense French horror film, a heavily pregnant single mother finds herself alone on Christmas Eve, only to be stalked by a crazed killer who will stop at nothing to steal her unborn baby.
+With tension building from the opening scenes, Inside is a brutal and terrifying thrill ride that will keep you on the edge of your seat until the very end.
+Its up for a US remake from what I hear.

 Long Kiss Goodnight

 Schoolteacher and single mother Samantha Caine lives an average suburban life until she begins having strange memories of unexplained violence and discovers that she has physical skills that she never imagined.
 Producer Shane Black centres many of his movies around Christmas and this no exception.